aztfmod/symphony/scripts/gitlab-server/README.md

     -f                                          # (OPTIONAL) full mode (5 VMs instead of 1)
 ```

 NOTE: The -f flag will invoke the creation of 5 VMs (instead of 1 VM), with 5 runners each.
 For a quick test, it is easier to leave out the -f parameter for faster results.
+5 VMs are configured in full mode to allow one pool of runners per CAF layers 0 to 4.

 To verify that the server and the runners have been created:
 1. Browse the resource group in the Azure portal to verify that the desired VMs have been created.
+2. Observe the FQDN for each server VM, e.g. my-gitlab-server1.eastus2.cloudapp.azure.com
-2. For each runner VM, navigate your browser to the Gitlab server and verify that the logon screen is visible.
+3. For each runner VM, navigate your browser to the Gitlab server using the FQDN.
+4. NOTE: You may receive a browser warning due to the self-signed certificate.
+Dismiss the warning to proceed and view the logon screen.
-3. Register one or more users and then log in as a user to verify that the user experience is working as expected.
+5. Register one or more users and then log in as a user to verify that the user experience is working as expected.